maseDevelop/Kernel-Herding-Filter/README.md

 # Kernel Herding Filter
 Implements Kernel Herding instance selection as a WEKA filter

-Implemented as part of a university assignment
+Implemented as part of a university assignment as a Intellij project

 Based on work from: